TehShrike/k/readme.md

 `k work [task id]`

-Sets the "current" task being worked.
+Sets the "current" task being worked, and sets the task to be assigned to you.

 This task id will be used for all other task-specific commands when you don't specify the task id manually.

 ## View task details